 To understand the main reason this happens, it’s important to know two things:

-- Natural hair color is made up of melanin.
-Melanin is a broad term for pigments found in most organisms, including human hair, skin, and eyes.
+- Natural hair color is made up of melanin - pigments found in most organisms, including human hair, skin, and eyes.

 - The most commonly used lightening agent is hydrogen peroxide, the active ingredient in bleach.
-Peroxide is used in an alkaline solution to open the hair shaft and oxidize the melanin molecules.
+Peroxide is used in a solution to open the hair shaft and oxidize the melanin molecules.
 The melanin is still present, but the oxidized molecules are colorless.
 This is an irreversible chemical reaction.

 So, here is the challenge: There are two types of melanin in human hair, eumelanin and pheomelanin.
 The natural color of your hair depends on the ratio and quantity of each.
 Eumelanin is brownish-black and pheomelanin is reddish-yellow.
 Most people have a combination of both, and the absence of both results in gray/white hair.
 Hydrogen peroxide reacts more quickly and easily with the darker eumelanin pigment than with pheomelanin.
 Often during bleaching, the pheomelanin pigment can’t be fully oxidized without compromising the integrity of the hair, so a reddish yellow tint remains.